Twyla Tharp: Honors and awards

 Tharp has received two Emmy Awards, 19 honorary doctorates, the Vietnam Veterans of America President's Award, the 2004 National Medal of the Arts, and numerous grants, including a MacArthur Fellowship.
 She is a member of the American Academy of Arts and Sciences, the American Philosophical Society, and an Honorary Member of the American Academy of Arts and Letters.

 At the 1982 Barnard College commencement ceremonies, Tharp's alma mater awarded her its highest honor, the Barnard Medal of Distinction.

 She received the Tony Award for Best Choreography and the Drama Desk Award for Outstanding Choreography for Movin' Out.
 She received a Drama Desk nomination for Outstanding Choreography for Singin' in the Rain.

 Tharp was named a Kennedy Center Honoree for 2008.
 She was inducted into the Academy of Achievement in 1993.

 From 2013 to 2014, the Smithsonian National Portrait Gallery featured Tharp in the critically acclaimed "Dancing the Dream" exhibition as a pioneer of American modern dance.

 On May 24, 2018, she was awarded the Doctor of Arts degree by Harvard University.

+In 2025 she was awarded the Golden Lion for Lifetime Achievement by Biennale Danza at the Venice Biennale.